kkibria/slideshow-dist/md/chuserman.md

 *Make a note that the installed command is* `slideshow-macos`.

+`slideshow-macos` uses `xdg-open` command from `xdg-utils` to open the browser.
+If you don't have `xdg-utils` installed then either you can install the command or you can manually open the browser.

 ## Install for Linux
 ### Linux
 You can download the latest released executable,